Sheikh Mujibur Rahman: Funeral and memorials

-Mujib was warned about a possible coup by Indian intelligence.
-Mujib shrugged off these warnings by saying his own people would never hurt him.
+Aftermath

+After the coup, a martial law regime was established.
+Four allies of Mujib who led the Provisional Government of Bangladesh in 1971 were arrested and eventually executed on 3 November 1975.
+Mujib's killers included 15 junior army officers with ranks of colonels, majors, lieutenants and havildars.
+They were backed up by Awami League politician Khondaker Mostaq Ahmad, who usurped the presidency.
+On the day of the coup, the junior officers ordered their soldiers to take over the national radio and television stations.
+They were all later toppled by yet another coup led by Brigadier General Khaled Mosharraf on 3 November 1975.

+According to American investigative journalist Lawrence Lifschultz, the army's deputy chief Ziaur Rahman was approached by the coup plotters and expressed interest in the proposed coup plan, but refused to become the public face of the coup.
+Zia did not deny meeting with the coup plotters, according to Anthony Mascarenhas.
+Zia was legally obliged to prevent a mutiny against the country's legally appointed president but did not stop the impending mutiny despite having knowledge of it.
+The only survivors from Mujib's family were his daughters Sheikh Hasina and Sheikh Rehana, who were visiting Hasina's physicist husband in West Germany at the time.
+After the coup, they were barred from returning to Bangladesh and were granted asylum by India.
+Sheikh Hasina lived in New Delhi in exile before returning to Bangladesh on 17 May 1981.
+On 26 September 1975, the martial law regime introduced the Indemnity Ordinance, 1975, which gave legal immunity to all persons involved in the coup of 15 August 1975.

 His assassins continued to enjoy immunity from prosecution for 26 years.
-The Indemnity Ordinance was repealed in 1996 after his daughter Sheikh Hasina was elected as Prime Minister.
-Hasina subsequently initiated a murder case in the courts of Bangladesh.
-Several of the fifteen assassins, including coup leader Syed Faruque Rahman, were arrested and put on trial.
+The Indemnity Ordinance was repealed in 1996 after his daughter Sheikh Hasina was elected as prime minister.
+A murder case was subsequently initiated in the courts of Bangladesh.
+Several of the 15 assassins, including coup leader Sayed Farooq-ur-Rahman, were arrested and put on trial.
 Others like Khandaker Abdur Rashid became fugitives.
-The fifteen were given the death penalty by a court in 1998.
+The 15 were given the death penalty by a court in 1998.
 Five of the convicts were hanged in 2010.
 A sixth convict was hanged in 2020.
 Of the remaining fugitives, a few have died or are in hiding.
 In 2022, the Bangladeshi government reported that five fugitives are still on the run, including coup leader Rashid.
 One of the convicted assassins is living in Canada.
 One of the convicts is living in the United States.
-Bangladesh has requested Canada and the United States to deport the fugitives following the precedent set by the deportation of A.K.M.
-Mohiuddin Ahmed in 2007.
+Bangladesh has requested Canada and the United States to deport the fugitives following the precedent set by the deportation of A. K. M. Mohiuddin Ahmed in 2007.

-Family

-Mujib was 18 years old when he married Fazilatunnesa.
-Together they had two daughters—Sheikh Hasina and Sheikh Rehana—and three sons—Sheikh Kamal, Sheikh Jamal, and Sheikh Rasel.
-Kamal was an organiser of the Mukti Bahini guerrilla struggle in 1971 and received a wartime commission in the Bangladesh Army during the Liberation War.
-Jamal was trained at the Royal Military Academy Sandhurst in Great Britain and later joined the Bangladesh Army as a Commissioned Officer.
-The Sheikh family was under house arrest during the Bangladesh Liberation War until 17 December, Sheikh Kamal and Jamal found the means to escape and cross over to a liberated zone, where they joined the struggle to free the country.
-Almost the entire Sheikh family was assassinated on 15 August 1975 during a military coup d'état.
-Only Sheikh Hasina and Sheikh Rehana, who were visiting West Germany, survived.
-Mujib is the maternal grandfather of Tulip Siddiq, British MP for Hampstead and Kilburn since the 2015 UK general election.
-Sajeeb Wazed is his eldest grandson.
+Principles and ideology

+Mujib's statements, letters and life have attracted much political and scholarly analysis of his principles, ideology and beliefs, including what influenced him.
+These consist of four fundamental policies: